Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-LVM-primer.md

      &\approx \frac{1}{K} \sum_{k=1}^K \nabla_{\lambda} \log q_{\lambda}(z) f(z_k; \lambda) + \nabla_{\lambda} f(z_k; \lambda), \quad z_k \sim q_{\lambda}
  \end{align}$$

+ However, this estimator is not used in practice, stemming from the fact that the gradient estimate receives a contribution from a term that does not depend on the gradient w.r.t. parameters $\lambda$.
+This leads to several problems:

- However, this estimator is not used in practice because it has a large variance, leading to slow convergence during optimization.
+- The gradient estimator has a large variance, leading to slow convergence during optimization.
 To see this, note that the gradient of the score function has zero mean:

  $$\begin{align}
      \int dz \; q_{\lambda}(z) \nabla_{\lambda} \log q_{\lambda}(z) &= \int dz \; \nabla_{\lambda} q_{\lambda}(z) \\